 Mistake 2: Avoid messy background

-As a professional, it is your duty to ensure that the photograph is as stunning as possible.
+As a professional, you must ensure that the photograph is as stunning as possible.
 You should always identify a clean background that will be impactful on the photo.
 A dirty background can make a huge difference to a shot and make it less appealing.

 Mistake 3: Forgetting a shot

 One of the key reasons that the couple chose you is because they trust in you, or your reputation led them to you.
-It’s, therefore, imperative that you capture all the details and go an extra mile.
-Capture the ring, speak to them first and gather a list of guests to be photographed etc.
+It’s, therefore, imperative that you capture all the details and go the extra mile.
+Capture the ring, speak to them first and gather a list of guests to be photographed, etc.